Sessions and JSON Web Tokens

 When using Hanko Elements or the Hanko Frontend SDK, the session token is read from the X-Auth-Token header and used to set a cookie (name: hanko) on the client-side.
 If you use neither Hanko Elements nor the SDK, you have to take care of storing the session token yourself.

-• Stateful (default): with stateful sessions, a JWT is generated in the same way but session validation makes use of a unique identifier that is generated, persisted in the database alongside its association to a user, and stored in the session JWT under the session_id claim.
-For all future requests, the Hanko API validates the JWT signature and uses the session_id to query the database for a matching active session.
-Stateful sessions have the benefit of allowing for remote session revocation.
-This means that if a user is logged in on one device but also has multiple sessions across other devices, the API’s Profile flow allows listing and explicitly terminating the session on those devices.
-This feature is also reflected in the UI provided by the Hanko Elements’ Profile Component.
+Protected API requests must include the session token either in a Cookie header or as a Bearer token in the Authorization header (Authorization: Bearer <JWT>).
+Upon session creation, a unique identifier is generated and stored in the database, linked to the corresponding user.
+This identifier is also included in the session JWT under the session_id claim.
+For subsequent requests, the API validates the JWT signature and uses the session_id to query the database for an active session match.
+This enables remote session revocation.
+As a result, if a user is logged in on one device but has multiple active sessions across other devices, the API’s Profile flow facilitates the listing and explicit termination of sessions on those devices.
+This functionality is also accessible through the UI via the Hanko Elements’ Profile Component.

 1. Log in to Hanko Cloud and select your project.